 USDA hardiness zones 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4°C).

 How to Grow and Care

 ZZ Plant care starts with a lack of care.
 In fact, ZZ Plants will do better if you leave them alone.
 Much like cacti, they need less rather than more water.
 Water the plant only when the soil has dried out.
-The rare way you can kill this plant is to over water it.
-A ZZ Plant turning yellow means that it is getting too much water and its underground rhizomes may be rotting.
-So if you remember nothing else about caring for a ZZ Plant, just remember to forget to water it.
-It can survive months without water, but will grow faster if regularly watered.
+The rare way you can kill this plant is to overwater it.
+A ZZ Plant turning yellow means it is getting too much water, and its underground rhizomes may rot.
+So, if you remember nothing else about caring for a ZZ Plant, just remember to forget to water it.
+It can survive months without water but will grow faster if regularly watered.

 ZZ Plants are happy without fertilizer, but if you would like, you can give the plants half-strength fertilizer one to two times a year and only in the summer months.
 Growing ZZ houseplants is easy and especially suited for the forgetful gardener.

 Repot the ZZ Plant once a year at the beginning of spring, especially during the first 3 to 5 years.

 Cutaway leaflets that are turning yellow near the base of a stem.
 Once a stem has grown much longer than all other stems, you can remove it or cut it to the tip.
 The problem with cutting it to size at the tip is it can look quite odd, so removing it might be the best option.